prashtx/walkscope/_posts/2014-12-21-tips-for-data-collection.md

 	1. Click on and drag the map.
 You can also click on the plus (+) and minus (-) signs to zoom the map in and out.
 	2. Click on the menu button in the upper left corner (a circle with three horizontal lines).
 Then you can:
 		-	Click on the blue “Locate me” button to move the map to your current location.
-Location services must be enabled on both your device AND your browser for this to work.
 		-	Alternatively, enter an address in the orange box and click on the blue “Find address” button.
 		-	Click on the map again to close the menu.